These two downsides may be alleviated with an irrevocable leaving property in trust in a will.

 Assets Must Be Retitled In the Name of the Trust

-When you leave assets in a trust, you’ll need to retitle them in the name of your trust.
+When you leave assets in a trust, you’ll need to retitle them in the name for putting property in a trust.

 If you skip this important step, your property may not go to the rightful inheritor after you pass and your beneficiaries will need to comply with the choice a probate court selects.

 Remember, you may lose control of your properties after you transfer ownership, depending on the type of trust you choose.